EzechukwuJI/ezechukwuji.github.io/about.md

+---
+layout: default
+title: about me
+---
-# this is the about page
+this section of the site talks about James